dptech-corp/Uni-Dock-Dev/unidock_tools/README.md

 # Introduction

-To make Uni-Dock more user-friendly and compatible with more ligand input formats and scoring functions, we have introduced **UniDockTools**.
+To make Uni-Dock more user-friendly and compatible with more ligand input formats and scoring functions, we have introduced **Uni-Dock Tools**.
-Now, UniDockTools has two new functions:
+Now, Uni-Dock Tools has two new functions:

 - support SDF format

-  UniDockTools has a built-in molecular preparation function, so users can use the original SDF files as the input for ligand files, provided that the compound structures in the original SDF files are reasonable.
+  Uni-Dock Tools has a built-in molecular preparation function, so users can use the original SDF files as the input for ligand files, provided that the compound structures in the original SDF files are reasonable.

 - support gnina CNNscores

   Gnina CNNscores is a scoring function known for its outstanding screening performance.
-UniDockTools offers a workflow for Uni-Dock to generate ligand conformations and subsequently re-score them using Gnina CNNscores.
+Uni-Dock Tools offers a workflow for Uni-Dock to generate ligand conformations and subsequently re-score them using Gnina CNNscores.

 # Installation

-## 1. Install Uni-Dock and UniDockTools
+## 1. Install Uni-Dock and Uni-Dock Tools

-To install UniDock, please follow [Uni-Dock installation docs](../unidock/README.md).
+To install Uni-Dock, please follow [Uni-Dock installation docs](../unidock/README.md).

-To install UniDockTools, please execute the following command in `Uni-Dock/unidock_tools` directory:
+To install Uni-Dock Tools, please execute the following command in `Uni-Dock/unidock_tools` directory:

 ```python setup.py install```